DarkMenthu/Mein_projects/README.md

 # GeneratiaTech
-The following contain the assignments for the full stack js course
+The following contains the assignments for the full stack js course